CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 ## How do I add or remove members in my organizations?

 Log in with your account to [console.clever-cloud.com](https://console.clever-cloud.com), and select the appropriate organization in the left panel.
 Then click on **Members** in the mid pane.
 You'll see a list of the organization's members.
-If your are an admin, you can revoke or grant apps permissions.
+If your are an admin, you can revoke or grant permissions.

 ## How do I report an application that is in violation of your Terms and Conditions?